abr-98/Abhijit-Roy/README.md

 - Research Intern at CNERG, IIT Kharagpur:
   - Working on studying how the routes change between a source and a destination
   - Working on the role of Border Gateway Protocol for interdomain routing

+- Freelance Technical Blogging:
+  - I write for Medium publication like 'The Startup', 'Git-Connected' and 'Towards AI'
+  - I write for Towards Data Science and Data Driven Investor

 ## Skills:
 - **Languages: Python,C,C++**